Galbar/applipy_metrics/README.md

     10

 ##### Timer
-You can use the 'time_calls' decorator to time the execution of a function and get distributtion data from it.
+You can use the 'time_calls' decorator to time the execution of a function and get distribution data from it.

     >>> import time
-    >>> from applipy_metrics import timer, time_calls
+    >>> from applipy_metrics import summary, time_calls
     >>> @time_calls
     ... def test():
     ...     time.sleep(0.1)